Vector fields and differential schemes: Vector fields, leaves and trajectories for schemes

 \subsection{Vector fields}

-In the case of smooth manifolds, it is well known that one can define global vector fields in various ways.
-Given $M$ such a manifold: \begin{itemize} \item[a)] If the tangent bundle $TM$ has already been defined, as a smooth manifold, one can say that a global vector field is a section $s$ of the canonical projection $\pi: TM \longto M$. \item[b)] It is equivalent to consider a map
+In the case of smooth manifolds, we can define global vector fields in various ways.
+Given $M$ such a manifold: \begin{itemize} \item[a)] If the tangent bundle $TM$ has already been defined, we can say that a global vector field is a section $s$ of the canonical projection $\pi: TM \longto M$. \item[b)] It is equivalent to consider a map

 that is $\R$-linear and such that